Opportunity Bank of Montana

 Helena, Montana · FDIC Cert #30182

-Opportunity Bank of Montana is an FDIC-insured bank (Certificate #30182) with $2.1B in total assets and $1.6B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Opportunity Bank of Montana, an FDIC-insured bank (Certificate #30182) with $2.1B in total assets and $1.6B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Helena, Montana, the bank maintains a Tier 1 capital ratio of 12.09% (Well-Capitalized) and a nonperforming loan ratio of 0.33%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Opportunity Bank of Montana (FDIC cert 30182) is a mid-sized bank with $2.1B in total assets and $1.6B in deposits, based in Helena, Montana.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.